Orientation Frequently Asked Questions

 Do I have to complete the orientation modules?

 Yes, every first-year student is expected to complete the orientation modules.
 These modules will provide really important information about life at BGSU and will complement your University Orientation experience.
-The online modules can be completed at your own pace, and you can refer back to them throughout the summer and your first semester.
+The online modules can be completed at your own pace, and you can refer back to them throughout your first semester.
 You can learn more on our Orientation Modules web page.

 Please note: the orientation modules are different than virtual Univeristy Orientation.
 Regardless if you attend University Orientation in-person or virtually, you are required to complete all modules.